hkleen/KiBot/docs/source/configuration/outputs/Blender_ExportOptions.rst

 -  ``auto_camera_z_axis_factor`` :index:`: <pair: output - blender_export - options; auto_camera_z_axis_factor>` [:ref:`number <number>`] (default: ``1.1``) Value to multiply the Z axis coordinate after computing the automatically generated camera.
    Used to avoid collision of the camera and the object.
 -  ``camera`` :index:`: <pair: output - blender_export - options; camera>`  [:ref:`BlenderCameraOptions parameters <BlenderCameraOptions>`] [:ref:`dict <dict>`] (default: empty dict, default values used) Options for the camera.
-   If none specified KiBot will create a suitable camera.
+   If none specified KiBot will create a suitable camera. |br|
    If no position is specified for the camera KiBot will look for a suitable position.
 -  ``default_file_id`` :index:`: <pair: output - blender_export - options; default_file_id>` [:ref:`string <string>`] (default: ``''``) Default value for the `file_id` in the `point_of_view` options.
    Use something like '_%03d' for animations.